todun/workshop-temp/Lab-Guide2.md

     This exercise integrates Slack into the chat application to send messages from Slack.
 *   **Intel Edison Zombie Motion Sensor**
     This exercise integrates motion sensor detection of zombies to the chat system using an Intel Edison board and a Grove PIR Motion Sensor.
+*   **Workshop Cleanup**
+    This section points out some instructions to tear down your environment when you're done working on the labs.

 * * *